 Concurrent Credit

 Concurrent credit toward completion of graduation requirements may be earned for college level courses taught by LCHS teachers during the regular school day.

--$50.00 is required as a minimum payment to LCC, upon enrollment.
+-Students/Parents are required to either pay the College from which they are taking the course fees owed at the time of enrollment or set up an automatic payment plan with the College Business Office.
+No enrollment forms will be accepted without full payment or the completed payment authorization form.

-LCC Online and Dual Credit
+Online and Dual Credit

 Students are responsible for all materials related to the course.
 Ie.: Books, Labs, etc.

+Students will not be allowed to take an online class during the school day if the same class is offered here at Labette County High School.

 Students dropping an online course, which is taken during the school day in which High School credit is being given, will receive a grade of “F”.